 The Reed Family operated the privately owned Simpson Investment Company, one of the oldest Pacific Northwest based forest products companies.
 Their land lies across Washington, Oregon, and California.

 The Pingree family's fortune in timber began in the mid 1800s and has conserved more than ¾ of a million acres of Maine forestland.

 Stan Kroenke owns cow-calf operations on PV Ranch and Cedar Creek in Montana, as well as more than 550,000 acres in Wyoming that Q Creek Land and Livestock Company sits on.
 The sports magnate also recently purchased the 123,000 acres Broken O Ranch in Montana for $132.5 million.

 7. King Ranch

-Florida's King Ranch operates 825,000 acres of cattle ranches as well as 60,000 acres of farms that produce sugar cane, sweet corn, orange juice, green beans, and sod.
+King Ranch operates 825,000 acres of cattle ranches in South Texas as well as 60,000 acres of associated farms in Florida that produce sugar cane, sweet corn, orange juice, green beans, and sod.

 6. The Singleton Family